phillipashford/university-of-kentucky-equity-map/README.md

     * If the response from the API is bad, send the query to the database, retrieve the data, and send it back to the client in a format acceptable to the client-side parsing and processing functions.

 **2. [Census Reporter API](https://github.com/censusreporter/census-api?tab=readme-ov-file)**

-Census reporter maintains a PostgreSQL database housing the ACS datasets.
-They make it to accessible to clients via API.
+[Census Reporter](https://censusreporter.org/) maintains a PostgreSQL database housing the ACS datasets.
+They make it accessible to clients via API.
 Integration with this API could be a backup method for data retrieval.

 **3. Flat Files**
 * **Asynchronous Flat File retrieval:** Depending on the comprehensive data volume (not yet determined) it may be worth default retrieval and storage of it its entirety on the client-side.